2016 Coke Zero 400: Entry list

-Final practice
+Practice

 Brian Scott was the fastest in the final practice session with a time of 45.147 and a speed of 199.349 mph.
 With nine minutes remaining in the session, Kyle Busch suffered a cut in his right-rear tire, got loose, turned up the track and slammed the wall head-on in turn 1.
 After being released from the infield care center, he said the crash "was a huge impact.
 I thank NASCAR for all their advancements in the safety aspects of the car in the things that drivers wear and the SAFER Barriers as well today.
 That could have been a heck of a lot uglier than what it was.
 I'm pretty confident in Joe Gibbs Racing and their ability to build good race cars.
 I'm not very confident in Goodyear in giving us good tires to go out there and race on."
 He later clarified his statement on Goodyear saying from his "vantage point, we’ve had a lot of tire issues this year.
 That’s probably, I don’t know, four or five or six tires that we’ve blown this year.
 That’s what the most frustrating part is.
 We also did the tire test at Kentucky and didn’t necessarily have the best of results I felt like from my vantage point with what we’ve got to do for next week.
 That’s where the frustration probably stemmed from and came from.
 Goodyear probably didn’t deserve what they got from me earlier today.’’
 The damage forced him to switch to his backup car.